terraform-aviatrix-modules/terraform-aviatrix-aws-spoke/README.md

 prefix | true | Boolean to enable prefix name with avx- suffix | true | Boolean to enable suffix name with -spoke attached | true | Set to false if you don't want to attach spoke to transit. security_domain | Provide security domain name to which spoke needs to be deployed.
-Transit gateway mus tbe attached and have segmentation enabled.
+Transit gateway must be attached and have segmentation enabled.

 ### Outputs
 This module will return the following outputs: